davidneu/docker-clojure-postgresql-example/README.md

-# Setting Up a Docker Development and Production Environment for Clojure and Postgresql
+# Setting Up a Docker Development and Production Environment for Clojure and Postgresql Applications

 ## Overview